coral-nlp/bertblocks/README.md

 ## Overview

 **BertBlocks** provides building blocks for exploring transformer encoders.
-It aims to provide a unified, clean, well-documented, and comprehensive collection of components for BERT-like models.
+It aims to be a unified, clean, well-documented, and comprehensive collection of components for BERT-like models.
 It is highly configurable and allows for easy experimentation with various architectural components including:

 - **Normalization**: Pre/post normalization, RMS Norm, Layer Norm, Group Norm, DeepNorm, DynamicTanhNorm, ...